prometheus/prometheus/docs/configuration/configuration.md

   # How long until a scrape request times out.
   [ scrape_timeout: <duration> | default = 10s ]

+  # The protocols to negotiate during a scrape with the client.
+  # Supported values (case sensitive): PrometheusProto, OpenMetricsText0.0.1,
+  # OpenMetricsText1.0.0, PrometheusText0.0.4.
+  # The default value changes to [ PrometheusProto, OpenMetricsText1.0.0, OpenMetricsText0.0.1, PrometheusText0.0.4 ]
+  # when native_histogram feature flag is set.
+  [ scrape_protocols: [<string>, ...] | default = [ OpenMetricsText1.0.0, OpenMetricsText0.0.1, PrometheusText0.0.4 ] ]

   # How frequently to evaluate rules.
   [ evaluation_interval: <duration> | default = 1m ]